Most search marketers agree that content marketing and SEO are inseparable. Many, unfortunately, fail to understand the full scope of that synergy.

 By revealing what information customers seek as they progress through their buying journey, it allows you to position your brand at every touchpoint.
 This, in turn, helps increase the possibility of reaching the end result -- conversion.

-What SEO Data to Use and How
+What SEO Data to Use, and How to Use It

 We’ve covered a lot of theory so far.
 So, let’s discuss what specific data will help you develop a data-driven content strategy from SEO data.